yl2/CDS/README.md

 - Upfront paymant is often quoted in percent of notional.
 - In general, the market still quotes CDS on investment grade names in terms of their running spread, while high yield name are quoted on an upfront basis.
 - Typically interested in 5-year protection
+- DCC: day count convention.
+ACT/FixedNumber where ACT is the actual number of days between two events and the fixed denominator is 360 or
+365. ACT/365 is often referred to as ACT/365 Fixed or ACT/365F.
+More details at http://developers.opengamma.com/quantitative-research/Interest-Rate-Instruments-and-Market-Conventions.pdf
+- The cash settlement value (or dirty price from bond lexicon) of a CDS is the discounted value of expected future cash flows, and ignores the accrued premium.
+What is normally quoted is the upfront fee or cash amount (the clean price), which is simply the dirty price with any accrued interest added.
+For a newly issued legacy CDS, there is no accrued interest (recall, interest accrues from T+1), so dirty and clean price are the same.
+(OpenGamma)

 Deal Section (From Bloomberg manual)